SeemGoel/AIExtensiveVision_/Session 21/README.md

 ### Assignment 21
-## Custom GPT-2 Text Generation with Hugging Face Integration
+## Custom GPT-2 Text Generation with Hugging Face Integration(TheGiggleGrid)
 This repository provides the tools and resources for training and using a custom text generation model based on the GPT-2 architecture.
 It draws inspiration from Andrey Karpathy's video walkthrough of GPT-2 code.

 ## Project Goal: